College of Education & Graduate Studies

 Our faculty members endeavor to ensure that their candidates acquire the professional skills, dispositions and knowledge-base that reflect best practices in research, service, and teaching within the field of education.

-The College of Education has three departments, namely: Curriculum and Instruction; Kinesiology, Sport and Leisure Studies; and Educational Leadership.
+The College of Education has three departments, namely: Curriculum and Instruction; Kinesiology, Sport and Leisure Studies; and Developmental and Higher Education Studies.
 All departments have undergraduate and graduate degree programs, and are intensely engaged in innovative projects designed to expand the knowledge base in the field of education.
 Additionally, the College of Arts and Sciences offers undergraduate discipline-based teacher education concentrations and programs in collaboration with the COE.
 Thus, both colleges constitute the Educator Preparation Unit for Grambling State University.

 Producing knowledgeable, skilled, and compassionate educators and other school professionals in the place: “Where Everybody is Somebody.”